Commercial General Liability (CGL)

 Coverage A provides coverage against two exposures:

-Premises and Operations
+- Premises and Operations

-Products and Completed Operations
+- Products and Completed Operations

-Easement agreements
+E - Easement agreements

-Elevator maintenance agreements
+E - Elevator maintenance agreement

 Products and Completed Operations Liability Coverage protects the insured for bodily injury and property damage occurring away from premises owned or rented to the insured and arising out of the insured’s products.
-An injured person can sue manufacturers, wholesalers, and retailers due to their negligence that can be based on the following:
+An injured person can sue manufacturers, wholesalers, and retailers due to negligence that may be based on the following:

 Negligence - which can be caused by one of the following:

-Improper product design
+- Improper product design

-Improper assembly of the product
+- Improper assembly of the product

-Failure to inspect or test the product
+- Failure to inspect or test the product

-Failure to warn of inherently dangerous characteristics
+- Failure to warn of inherently dangerous characteristics

-Deceptive advertising
+- Deceptive advertising

-Containers, materials, parts, or other furnished in connection with a product
+- Containers, materials, parts, or other furnished in connection with a product

 Breach of Warranty - there is an implied warranty that the product is safe for use